rticommunity/rticonnextdds-connector/examples/csharp/README.md

 Reader reader = new Reader(connector, "MySubscriber::MySquareReader");
 ```

-Then we can call retreive the samples by calling the `Read` or `Take` methods.
+Then we can retrieve the samples by calling the `Read` or `Take` methods.
 The former will keep the samples in the internal queue and the latter will remove them.

 To access to the samples we can use the `Samples` property from the *Reader*.
 This is an `IEnumerable<Sample>` type so we can iterate over them.